 Parents can find support and comfort in a variety of different ways: their partners and families; friends; parents groups; child health support and/or talking therapy with a psychologist.

 Dr Anna Woodall has a Doctorate in Clinical Psychology from the University of East London, and over 10 years of experience delivering psychological support and mental health research in Australia and the United Kingdom.
-Anna has recently returned to Brisbane from England, and will therefore be provisionally registered for a short period of time while she completes a transitional period of practice.

 To make an appointment with Brisbane Psychologist Dr Anna Woodall, try Online Booking – Mt Gravatt.
 Alternatively, you can call Vision Psychology (Mt Gravatt) on (07) 3088 5422.